aisobran/Adv-ML-NFL/README.md

 #Testing Validity

 1. Accuracy of predicting type of next play(run, pass, punt, field goal), strategic location of next play(left, right, inside, deep, short, middle)
-2. Accuracy of predicting play performacne in a game
+2. Accuracy of predicting player performance in game
-3. Accuracy of predicting winners
+3. Accuracy of predicting winners to be measured against the previous research of 64% [1], the historic rate for bookies, as well as the upset rate for teams.
 4. Regression accuracy of predicting scores